John Madden: Philanthropy

 In June 2016, Madden's bocce tournament, co-hosted with Steve Mariucci, raised $5 million for Special Olympics Northern California, the Juvenile Diabetes Research Foundation, and the Diabetes Youth Foundation.
 In 2021, Madden began funding six scholarships to his alma mater, Cal Poly, for students from various East Bay high schools.

-In October 2022, Cal Poly and the Madden family announced that Madden had donated a leading contribution toward a total $30-million football facility on the Cal Poly campus.
-The facility, to be named the John Madden Football Center, would furnish all-new lockers, strength and conditioning facilities, a nutrition center, offices, training rooms and a film-review theater for the team's coaches, players and trainers.
-The facility will encompass 30,000 square feet and is anticipated to open in 2029, with the entrance adjacent to the university's memorial for the 1960 airline crash victims, many of whom were Madden's friends.
+In October 2022, Cal Poly and the Madden family announced that Madden had donated a leading contribution toward a new football-specific facility on campus.
+The facility, named the John Madden Football Center, furnished all-new lockers, strength and conditioning facilities, a nutrition center, offices, training rooms and a film-review theater for coaches, players and trainers.
+The total $45 million facility encompasses 29,000 square feet and opened in June 2026.
+The entrance is adjacent to the university's memorial for the 1960 airline crash victims, many of whom were Madden's friends.

 Death

 Madden died at his home in Pleasanton, California, on December 28, 2021, at the age of 85.
 The cause of death was undisclosed.